-Scholarship recipients who fall below the required GPA will be placed on probation for the next semester enrolled.
+Bible Drill Scholarship Church Matching Scholarship Academic Competition Scholarship Speaker's Tournament Scholarship Institutional Need Grant Band Scholarship Math and Science Scholarship Chamber Choir Scholarship Naturals Scholarship Scholarship recipients who fall below the required GPA will be placed on probation for the next semester enrolled.
 If after the probationary semester the student's cumulative GPA is not restored to the required level, the student will be placed on scholarship suspension and will lose the scholarship immediately.
-If after the probationary semester the student's cummulative GPA is not restored to the required level, but the student makes the required GPA for the probationary semester, then the student will be allowed a second probationary semester.
+If after the probationary semester the student's cumulative GPA is not restored to the required level, but the student makes the required GPA for the probationary semester, then the student will be allowed a second probationary semester.
 If after the second probationary semester the cumulative GPA is not restored to the required level, then the scholarships would be suspended.
 The scholarship will be re-instated when the cumulative GPA meets or exceeds the minimum requirement.
 Notification of all actions will be sent to the student in writing.